 Venice, Florida, is a small city located along southwest Florida’s Gulf of Mexico coast, south of Sarasota.
-It has a vibrant downtown district, with unique shops, restaurants, and an area known as Centennial Park.
+It has a vibrant downtown district with unique shops, restaurants, and an area known as Centennial Park.

+The downtown is designated as a “Main Street” district and has been the site of extensive improvements in recent years.
+Sidewalks were expanded and landscaping added in 2019.
 The district covers three major through streets: Tampa Avenue, West Venice Avenue, and Miami Avenue.
 Following West Venice Avenue takes you all the way to the beach.

 Things To Do In Venice

-The beach at Venice is billed as “The Shark Tooth Capital Of The World.”
+The beach at Venice is billed as The Shark Tooth Capital Of The World.
 Teeth big and small are found along the shoreline, particularly in the area known as Caspersen Beach.
 It’s not that there are more sharks in the waters off Venice, but because the quirky currents in the Gulf of Mexico wash more up on the shore here.
 Beachgoers can usually be spotted bent over, carefully eyeing the tide line for teeth and shells.

 Sharks are such an attraction to the area that the local business organization, Venice Main Street, has positioned 10 miniature bronze shark statues around the downtown business district.
 Kids are encouraged to go on a scavenger hunt to find them all.
 To help, there is a map on the Main Street website.

-Venice And Audubon
+4. Venice Audubon Rookery Park

 Bring a camera with a zoom lens if you have one and binoculars.
 Admission to the rookery is free.